SummerSlam (1992): Aftermath

-Home media
+Home media and streaming

 SummerSlam 1992 was released on VHS format on September 24, 1992.
-While the US release only included the eight matches shown on pay-per-view, the UK release included all eleven matches including the three dark matches.
+The US release only included the eight matches shown on pay-per-view.
+In October 1992, Silver Vision released a version of the tape in the United Kingdom which included all eleven matches including the three dark matches.
+It would go on to be the biggest selling tape yet for the company.

 On October 3, 2005 in the United Kingdom, the event was released on DVD, packaged together with SummerSlam 1993, as part of the WWE Tagged Classics line.
 The event was again later released as part of WWE's SummerSlam Anthology boxed DVD set.
 The anthology was released on August 5, 2008, in North America and was released on October 6, 2008 in the United Kingdom.
 However, the version that is included with the Anthology is only the 8 match PPV broadcast version.

 On April 29, 2022, it was announced that a 30th anniversary DVD and Blu-ray would be released in Europe to celebrate the anniversary of the event on August 29, exactly 30 years to the event taking place.
 The release would also include all live event dark matches for the first time which are not a part of the WWE Network showing or on the previous release.
 During a WWE Live event at London's O2 Arena that same day, it was announced that WWE would return to the United Kingdom to host another major stadium event titled Clash at the Castle in September 2022.

+The event was uploaded to the WWE Network streaming service on the platform's launch in 2014 and remained on the service until it was shut down.
+As of September 2026, subscribers in multiple territories, including the US and the UK, can stream the event on Netflix.